apitable/apitable/README.md

 If you want to install APITable in your local or cloud computing environment, see [💾 Installation](#installation)

+If you want to set up your local development environment, read our [Developer Guide](./docs/contribute/developer-guide.md)

 ## 🔥 Features

 <table>